Get in Touch

 • Endianness

-Except where otherwise noted, content on this course outline is licensed under Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+Except where otherwise noted content on this course outline is licensed under Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).

 Requirements

-• Basic familiarity with using a GNU/Linux system (e.g., Ubuntu) as an end-user in user space.
+• Basic familiarity with using a GNU/Linux system (e.g., Ubuntu) as an end-user in user space

-• Basic familiarity with a command-line shell.
+• Basic familiarity with a command line shell

-• Basic knowledge of user-space/application development with GNU/Linux.
+• Basic knowledge of user space/application development with GNU/Linux

-• Basic C programming knowledge.
+• Basic C programming knowledge

-• ...or willingness to learn the above.
+• …or alternatively, a willingness and enthusiasm to learn the above

 35 Hours